NiceGuyMe/battleDev-March-2020/README.md

 # battleDev-March-2020

 Objective

-You are in charge of carrying out an exciting marketing study on the packaging of a new organic yoghurt issued from short circuits.
-Even if you regret to see a "responsible" brand inspired by the methods of industrial producers, this is your job and you have no choice...
-You receive the results of a study where consumers indicate the colour they prefer for packaging.
-Not wanting to make such an important decision alone, you want to present the 2 preferred colors to your boss.
+You are in charge of carrying out an exciting marketing study on the packaging of a new organic yogurt from short circuits.
+Even if you regret seeing a "responsible" brand draw inspiration from the methods of industrial producers, it's your job and you have no choice...
+You receive the results of a study where consumers indicate the color which they prefer for packaging.
+Not wanting to make such an important decision on your own, you want to present the 2 most requested colors to your boss.

-Data format
+Data

-Input
+Entrance

-Row 1: an integer N between 3 and 10 000 corresponding to the number of people interviewed.
+Line 1: an integer N between 3 and 10,000 corresponding to the number of people questioned.
-Rows 2 to N+1 : a string comprising between 4 and 10 lower case letters corresponding
-to the color preferred by a given person.
+Lines 2 through N +1: A string of between 4 and 10 lowercase alphabetic characters corresponding to the preferred color for packaging for a given person.

-Output
+Exit

-Two strings separated by a space representing the two colors that come out the most.
+Two character strings separated by a space representing the two preferred colors.
+The most popular color should appear first.

-The first string must be the color that is favored by the greatest number of people.
-There will never be two colors with the same number of votes.
+We guarantee you that there will never be 2 tied colors.

 Example

-Input
+For the entrance :
 6
-red
-yellow
-blue
-red
-yellow
-red
-Output
-red yellow
+rouge
+jaune
+bleu
+rouge
+jaune
+Red

+The answer is :
+Red Yellow

-Because red got 3 votes, yellow two votes and blue 1 vote
+Because red got 3 votes, yellow two votes and blue 1 vote.